Supplement: ODE Plugin Explanation¶

 }

-// It cannot be handled as a primitive type if the scale elements do not have the same value.
+// Cannot treat as primitive type if scale elements don't have the same value.

 } else if(mesh->primitiveType() == SgMesh::CYLINDER){